alinex/bash-lib/README.md

 - unit tested and linted
 - completely documented with examples

-The downside against Version 1 may be:
+The downside may be:

-- no backward compatibility - everything is new
-- no automatic conversion from the older versions
+- it is optimized for usability not speed
+- some methods needs additional software which you have to install or will be installed
 - needs bash v4.2 (February 2011)
+- no backward compatibility to version 1 - everything is new

 ### Look into the Future

-The BashLib itself will grow further through my own usage and needs and maybe some other developers will later take part, too.
+The BashLib itself is growing further each month through my own usage and needs and maybe some other developers will later take part, too.
-We are not at the end, we are more at the start.
-There is so much potential that can be added.
+We are not at the end, I have tons of ideas.
+There is so much potential that can be added in the future.

 ## Distributions